-- Agents will be trained to identify any vulnerabilities or changes in circumstances. - Enforcement agents will not enter premises or take control of goods where they are notified that any individual living at that address has Coronavirus or is isolating - Where appropriate, vulnerable people or those severely impacted financially by the pandemic, e.g. through loss of job or receiving Statutory Sick Pay, will be referred to debt advice agencies for additional support. - HCEOA members should, where payment in full is not made, enter controlled goods agreements and/or make arrangements to pay at Enforcement Stage 1.
+- Where appropriate, vulnerable people or those severely impacted financially by the pandemic, e.g., through loss of job or receiving Statutory Sick Pay, will be referred to debt advice agencies for additional support. - HCEOA members should, where payment in full is not made, enter controlled goods agreements and/or make arrangements to pay.
 This will reduce the burden of increased fees on judgment debtors.